 - 170. My brother and I got back in touch.
 We had become separated while we were both working and he had his family.
 He was diagnosed with lung cancer and he had a brain tumour.
-His partner committed suicide because she was being bullied by - 171.
+His partner committed suicide because she was being bullied by schildren.
+I did the eulogy for her funeral and my brother's. - 171.
 My journey has been difficult I have had very little help or support to get me into work, to have a career.
 I did that myself because I didn't want other people going through what I had been through.
 My ability to develop as a young woman was really diminished.